toolmantim/tap-release/README.md

 ## Usage

+Firstly you’ll need to install the [Tap Release GitHub App](https://github.com/apps/tap-release).
+This listens out for any releases, or any changes to the configuration.

-After installing the [Tap Release GitHub App](https://github.com/apps/tap-release), all you have to do is add a `.github/tap-release.yml` file to the repository where you create new releases.
+Secondarly, you add a `.github/tap-release.yml` configuration file to whichver repository has the releases you want to use when updating the tap.

-For example, given the following `.github/tap-release.yml` file:
+For example, given the following `.github/tap-release.yml` file in a `my-org/app/app.rb` repository:

 ```yml
 asset: app.zip